andreas-mausch/andreas-mausch.github.io/posts/2024-06-15-nas/index.md

 There were more powerful CPU options, but I've decided to take the lowest performance one\
 to keep power consumption low, and it will be overdimensioned anyway for a simple task like a file server.

-So I put in 16 GB DDR4 RAM, a 512 GB 2.5 inch SSD for the operating system and two 4 TB m.2 2280 SSDs for my data.
+So I put in 64 GB DDR4 SODIMM RAM, a 512 GB 2.5 inch SSD for the operating system and two 4 TB m.2 2280 SSDs for my data.

+The second SSD needs to be installed from the bottom, where the screws were hidden under the rubber feet.

+{% image "morefine-s500-plus-5300u.jpg" %}

+{% image "case-opened.jpg" %}

+{% image "size-comparison-vs-intel-nuc-D54250WYK.jpg" %}

 # The software